 This machine is brimming with a plethora of features such as various types of buttonholes, built-in stitches, drop-feed, adjustable tension and the likes.
 It can be used on just about any fabric type, including denser ones.
 In spite of its professional built and features, the machine can also be used by beginners.
 In fact, thanks to being completely mechanical, this model is extremely easy to navigate.

 True to its brand name, the Janome HD3000 can also very easily last for life, provided that it’s properly cared for.
 It includes a hard-shell cover which will help you easily carry it around- something that can come in quite handy if you’ve got sewing classes.
 As far as ease of use is concerned, this machine comes with a handy dial to select stitch designs.
 Additionally, thanks to a solid aluminum casing, the HD3000 is also known for its excellent built quality and scratch-resistant feature.

 While it is brimming with user-friendly advantages, the HD3000 does include with a few downsides, one of which is related to the built-in light.
 Users found that the lighting system was not properly angled and cast a rather dim light on the machine, which made it difficult for them to use the apparatus at night.
 Another drawback that has been reported by a few users is related to the rather compact size of the work table.
 Since it is not equipped with an oversized table, this item can limit your projects, especially in terms of fabric size.
-However, in spite of these drawbacks the HD3000 still remains one of the best sewing machines on the market.
+However, in spite of these drawbacks the HD300 is still worth the price, especially since it’s built to last.